UW-CTRL/lmc-book/lectures/kalman-filter.md

 Summarizing the ideas above:
 - Initial state estimate $\hat{x}_0 \sim \mathcal{N}(\mu_0, P_0)$ chosen by user.
 - Error estimate $e_t = x_t - \hat{x}_t$ where $\mathbb{E}[e_te_t^T] = P_t$.
-- Want to minimizing the diagonal entries of $P_t$ at every time step.
+- Want to minimize the diagonal entries of $P_t$ at every time step.

 So let's begin the estimation process where we first *predict* the next state, receive a measurement, and then fuse the measurement information with the prediction.